100 Sights in Amsterdam, Netherlands (with Map and Images)

 Leidseplein is a square in central Amsterdam, Netherlands.
 It lies in the Weteringschans neighborhood, immediately northeast of the Singelgracht.
 It is located on the crossroads of the Weteringschans, Marnixstraat and Leidsestraat.

 The Jewish Museum in Amsterdam is a museum that highlights Jewish culture, religion, and history.
 Since 1987, the museum has been located on the Jonas Daniël Meijerplein in the heart of the old Jewish Quarter.
-The covered space between four synagogues restored to their 18th-century state forms the entrance at Nieuwe Amstelstraat 1.
+The covered space between four synagogues that have been restored to an 18th-century state forms the entrance at Nieuwe Amstelstraat 1.
 The museum is part of the Jewish Cultural Quarter.

-The Nieuwe Oosterbegraafplaats is a cemetery in Amsterdam, the Netherlands.
-This is located on the Kruislaan in the Watergraafsmeer in Amsterdam East and has an area of 33 hectares.
-The cemetery opened on May 1, 1894.
+The Nieuwe Oosterbegraafplaats is a cemetery in Amsterdam.
+This is located on the Kruislaan in the Watergraafsmeer in Amsterdam-Oost and has an area of 33 hectares.
+The cemetery opened on 1 May 1894.
 It is now called De Nieuwe Ooster, because of the construction of a crematorium in 1994, after a design by R. van Liesveld.

 The Homomonument is a memorial in the centre of Amsterdam, the capital of the Netherlands.
 It commemorates all gay men and lesbians who have been persecuted because of their sexual orientation.
 Opened on 5 September 1987, it was the first monument in the world to commemorate gays and lesbians who were killed by the German Nazi regime.